Citation Failure: Definition, Analysis and Efficient Mitigation: How Can Attention Values be Used to Efficiently Mitigate LLM Citation Failure?

-\paragraph{Training} We use the train splits of the \benchmarkname{} datasets except for \neoqa{}: as it does not have a train split, we train on its dev split.
+\paragraph{Training} Where available, we train on the train splits of the \benchmarkname{} datasets, and train on the dev split of \neoqa{}.
 We train one set of parameters per combination of LLM and task.
-For $\theta^\mathrm{QR}$, we randomly choose 150 examples per dataset for selecting heads, and set $|H^{\mathrm{QR}}|$ to 16 as in \citet{zhang2025queryfocusedretrievalheadsimprove}.
+For $\theta^\mathrm{QR}$, we randomly choose 150 examples per dataset for selecting heads, and set $|H^{\mathrm{QR}}|$ to 16 for models $\leq$8B parameters and else to 32 as in \citet{zhang2025queryfocusedretrievalheadsimprove}.
 For $\theta^\mathrm{AT2}$, we train on all available examples and use the same hyperparameters as in \citet{cohenwang2025learningattributeattention}.
 We train $w$ and $b$ for the combination methods on the train (dev) set scores of the individual \approachname{} methods.